0

 If any of you lacks wisdom, let him ask God, who gives generously to all without reproach, and it will be given him.
 But let him ask in faith, with no doubting, for the one who doubts is like a wave of the sea that is driven and tossed by the wind.
 For that person must not suppose that he will receive anything from the Lord; he is a double-minded man, unstable in all his ways (James 1:5-8).

 The battle between good and evil continues to rage in our minds (Romans 7:21-25; 2 Corinthians 10:3-6).
-Every Christian struggles with Adamic baggage.
-When James talked about this, he called it double-mindedness—a Christian who wavers somewhere between light and darkness.
-One day you are up; the next day, you are down.
+All Christians struggle with Adamic baggage—our former manner of life.
+When James talked about this dilemma, he called it double-mindedness—a Christian wavering somewhere between light and darkness.
+One day, you are up; the next day, you are down.
 Like a leaf in the wind, tossed by its whims, two competing masters control the unstable person (Matthew 6:24).

-You never know what you will get from the hybrid soul because you never know who controls their minds.
-The goal is to be steadily morphing into the person of Christ.
-The word morph is not referring to an outward appearance of Christ but to taking on the internal qualities of Christ.
+You might never know what you will get from the hybrid person if you’re unsure who controls their minds.
+The aim is to be steadily morphing into the person of Christ.
+To morph does not refer to an outward appearance of Christ but to taking on the internal qualities of Christ.
 Becoming transformed into Christ is not—so much—a behavioral exercise as an inner change of the mind’s primary shaping influence.

-Every Christian wants to relinquish their control center to the person and the work of Jesus Christ as illuminated, enabled, and empowered by the Spirit of God.
-The farther you go in this process, the more stable you will become.
-This kind of repositioning and restructuring of the mind is counter-intuitive to the independent, self-reliant spirit of the Adamic person.
+Every Christian wants to relinquish their control center to the person and work of Jesus Christ as illuminated, enabled, and empowered by the Spirit of God and guided by the Word of God.
+The farther you go in this process of Christlikeness, the more stable you will become.
+The desire to reposition and restructure our minds to Christlikeness is counterintuitive to the independent, self-reliant spirit of the Adamic person and the Zeitgeist of this age.

 The Mind of Christ

-We are moving from our old selves to the mind of Christ, maturing to where we are not living in both—the hybrid one.
-This need is why we have the Bible.
-If the Bible is not changing our minds, we have not understood its primary purpose, which is transformation.
+We are moving from our old selves to the mind of Christ, maturing to where we are functioning primarily on the redemptive side of our hybrid state.
+This grace gift is why we have the Bible.
+God’s Word will change our minds in every good way.
 The Bible’s goal is not primarily to make us better theologians—those who study God—but to help us apply our study of God into practical day-to-day living that spreads His fame while considering others more significant than ourselves (Philippians 2:3-4).

 Suppose you have the mind of Christ (salvation), and you’re regularly transforming into His mind (sanctification).
-You will have a significant amount of Spirit-illuminated and empowered others-centered awareness.
-For example, Jesus was regularly dissecting and discerning others to figure out what kind of interests they had and how He could meet those interests (John 2:24-25).
-The constant surveillance of His sphere of influence positioned Him to move them toward Christlikeness (John 11:14-15).
+If so, just like Jesus, you will be the beneficiary of a huge amount of Spirit-illuminated and Spirit-empowered other-centered awareness.
+Jesus was constantly discerning others to learn how He could best serve them (John 2:24-25).
+His constant surveillance of His sphere of influence positioned Him to help them mature into Christlikeness (John 11:14-15).

-The word “interests” in Philippians 2:4 carries the idea of “fill in the blank.”
+He counted the interests of others more significant than His own.
+The word interests in Philippians 2:4 carries the idea of “fill in the blank.”
 It means you should know others so well that you can place any interest in that space—an interest that would serve them in becoming more like Christ.
 You do this as a student of God and others.
-When your mind becomes so saturated with the interests of God and the interests of others, you will have the mind of Christ.
+When your mind becomes so saturated with the interests of God and the interests of others, you will have Christ’s mind.

 Leaders Over Coffee Web Banner